NNM-V/calculator/README.md

 ```

 ## How to Build (Linux/Mac)
-1.Clone the repository to your local enviroment.
+1.Clone the repository to your local environment.

-2.Move to directory that contains the app on terminal.
+2.Move to the project directory on terminal.

-3.Build program on your terminal with command below:
+3.Build the program on your terminal with command below:
 ```bash
     make
 ```